JohnGLFour/JohnBot/README.md

-# zesty-tut
+# JohnBot
-For educational purposes.
+For my server!